nicklatch/blog_generator/README.md

 # A simple Haskell EDSL

-Mainly curiosity project to expolore haskell
+Mainly a curiosity project to expolore haskell